LucasMazza42/Energy-Analytics/WindReport.md

+# Turbine position and growth in the US

 This section will take more of a look into the details of wind generation:

 - Wind Turbine data in the USA: data source: https://eerscmap.usgs.gov/uswtdb/api-doc/#keyValue